ONS-OpenData/cmd-traffic-camera-activity/README.md

-# cmd-taffic-camera-activity
+# cmd-traffic-camera-activity

-Script for tansforming traffic camera activity.
+Script for transforming traffic camera activity.

 Transform takes 1 input xlsx file, remove any previous xlsx files so there is no confusion in which spreadsheet is picked up.
 The input file is found from the ONS website https://www.ons.gov.uk/economy/economicoutputandproductivity/output/datasets/trafficcameraactivity